Come Lavare la Lana Merino a Mano: Guida Completa per un Trattamento Delicato

 • Avoid detergents containing bleach, ammonia, or alcohol, as they can damage natural fibers.

-• A small amount of lanolin, if available, can be useful to maintain the softness and protective properties of wool.
+• A small amount of lanolin, if available, can be useful to maintain the softness and protective properties of the wool.

 3. Hand Washing Technique